-The Missouri Centennial Half Dollar was authorized to mark the 100th anniversary of the admission of Missouri to the Union.
+The Missouri Centennial Half Dollar (Buy on eBay) was authorized to mark the 100th anniversary of the admission of Missouri to the Union.
 It represented an interesting commemorative issue since it was minted in two different varieties, a tactic that would be repeated for some subsequent coins.

 Missouri Centennial Half Dollar Coin Specifications